 Students will receive a weekly food allowance and are encouraged to do their own shopping and cooking, either individually or communally.
 During field and camping trips the program may provide some meals.
 Students can expect to receive a reduced weekly food allowance during weeks where there are field and camping trips where meals will be covered by the program.
 Additionally, each student must cover all personal entertainment and independent travel costs outside of field trips and school activities.
 We recommend students budget at least $1,000-$2,000 per semester for personal expenses.
-Australia, Indonesia, Thailand and Fiji typically accept all major credit cards, such as American Express, Visa and MasterCard.
+Australia, Indonesia, and Fiji typically accept all major credit cards, such as American Express, Visa and MasterCard.
 Students can get cash out from the ATMs, though bank fees may apply.
 Prior to moving abroad, students may wish to open accounts with banks that do not charge international withdrawal fees.
 Students should also stay abreast of the current exchange rates in the different countries they expect to travel in with the understanding that these rates may fluctuate during their stay.
 We recommend students also carry with them an emergency cash fund (around US$200) that can be safely stored away in case ATM cards are lost or other emergencies arrive.

 Computer & Internet Access

 Students are expected to bring their own laptop computers for all course work requirements.
 Student houses generally do not have a landline Internet connection, but wireless services via mobile broadband will be provided.
 Students can also access Wi-Fi at Internet cafes.
-Everyone should bring an international adapter that allows for U.S electronics to be plugged into outlets in Australia, Fiji, Indonesia and Thailand.
+Everyone should bring an international adapter that allows for U.S electronics to be plugged into outlets in Australia, Fiji, and Indonesia.
 The electrical voltage in Australia is 240.
 If students plan to use their own phone chargers, hair dryers or other appliances from the United States, they will need to purchase a converter, which can be found at most electronics stores in the U.S. and in Australia.

 Travel & Visa Information

-All students planning on studying abroad with the Asia-Pacific program must carry passports valid for at least one year as of the program start date.
+All students planning on studying abroad with the Asia-Pacific Australia program must carry passports valid for at least one year as of the program start date.
 Passports must also have at least four blank pages for visas and entry and exit stamps.
-Please also note that all visa information listed below pertains to students travelling on a US passport.
+Please also note that all visa information listed below pertains to students travelling on a U.S. passport.
 Citizens of other nations outside the U.S. should check the relevant immigration department websites of Australia and Indonesia for information.

 Australia: LIU Global students must apply for an ETA (Electronic Travel Authorization).
 The ETA application can be completed online at www.eta.immi.gov.au and costs around US$20.
 Students should print the ETA receipt or confirmation of the document to take with them to Australia.